Akkul9/SoC-Design-Planning/README.md

 ![Screenshot (160)](https://github.com/user-attachments/assets/6b97658b-d85b-440d-9ed6-385126b343a5)

-</p> Since the slack is met and is positive, we can continue with the flow.</p> Since the slack is met and is positive, we can continue with the flow </p>
+ Since the slack is met and is positive, we can continue with the flow.
+Since the slack is met and is positive, we can continue with the flow

 ![Screenshot  10 26 40 PM](https://github.com/user-attachments/assets/5d192494-cb4f-469b-b359-e2049d738899)

-</p> After the synthesis, floorplan, and placement stages, we now need to proceed with the Clock Tree Synthesis (CTS) stage.
-During this stage, we will observe the obtained slack to determine whether it is favorable or not. </p>
+ After the synthesis, floorplan, and placement stages, we now need to proceed with the Clock Tree Synthesis (CTS) stage.
+During this stage, we will observe the obtained slack to determine whether it is favorable or not.

 ##### use the command:
       run_cts
   ![Screenshot (162)](https://github.com/user-attachments/assets/4c4f03fd-55ba-4792-a41b-d7561cae5f59)
 ##### now,invoke the openroad using the command:
       openroad
-</p> perform various operations of read_def,read_lef,read_db,write_db etc in openroad </p>
- </p> These stages are being performed to achieve the desired positive slack, which we have already obtained.
-We will verify this again by performing static timing analysis (STA). </p>
+ perform various operations of read_def,read_lef,read_db,write_db etc in openroad These stages are being performed to achieve the desired positive slack, which we have already obtained.
+We will verify this again by performing static timing analysis (STA).

  ![Screenshot (163)](https://github.com/user-attachments/assets/2815777d-e1ad-4d01-a936-f928228863bf)
  ![Screenshot (164)](https://github.com/user-attachments/assets/4ff70b5f-a660-4f92-a68e-e38405e3efc6)